 1. Consult Your Calendar First

-Remember, you can reach your goal if you plan for it.
-And, when it comes to planning, your calendar is a good home base to manage your objectives and schedule related tasks.
+You can reach your goal if you plan for it.
+A good place to start is with your calendar, which should be your home base to manage your objectives and schedule related tasks.

 2. Plan Your Day…The Night Before